 In addition to merge mode, where the implicitly derived motion information is directly used for prediction samples generation of the current CU, the merge mode with motion vector differences (MMVD) is introduced in VVC.
 A MMVD flag is singnaled right after sending a skip flag and merge flag to specify whehther MMVD mode is used for a CU.

-In MMVD, after a merge candidate is selected, it is further refined by the signaled MVDs information.
+In MMVD, after a merge candidate is selected, it is further refined by the signalled MVDs information.
 The further information includes a merge candidate flag, an index to specify motion magnitude, and an index for indication of motion direction.
 In MMVD mode, one for the first two candidates in the merge list is selected to be used as MV basis.
-The merge candidate flag is signaled to specify which one is used.
+The merge candidate flag is signalled to specify which one is used.